jloveric/high-order-layers-torch/README.md

 the alpha parameter.

 ## Notes on normalization
 Although you can use batchnorm, layernorm etc...
-I've found that you can actually just use "max_abs" norm which has no parameters for this formulation (same approach seems not to work very well for standard relu networks - but need to investigate this further).
+I've found that you can actually just use the infinity norm ("max_abs" norm) which has no parameters for this formulation (same approach seems not to work very well for standard relu networks - but need to investigate this further).
 The max_abs normalization is defined this way
 ```